 The OTP Group has traditionally been a commercial bank with a strong retail focus and the largest share of its business carried out in Hungary.
-In 1Q 2021, approximately 53 per cent. of the consolidated adjusted after-tax profit was generated in Hungary.
+In 2022, approximately 51 per cent. of the consolidated adjusted profit after tax was generated in Hungary.

-The following table sets out the consolidated after-tax profit breakdown by segment for the financial quarters ended 31 March 2020 and 31 March 2021, respectively:
+The following table sets out the consolidated after-tax profit breakdown by segment for 2021 and 2022, respectively: